ets-lipec/processes-modelling/README.md

 ### How this code works ?

 **Classes**
-This code is divided in several classes :
 - Deck : get the value in deck.yaml
 - Polymer : stock the values of deck concerning the polymer in variables that will be reuse
 - RJSMachine : stock the values of deck concerning the machine in variables that will be reuse
 - RJSModel : contain all equations
 - Data : compute the datas for which we want to draw graphics
 - Organization : organize the previous data in order to draw graphics
 - PointGraph : draw the graphic with the organized data and save it in the folder Graphics

 **What the user have to do ?**
 - Adapt the values of the polymer and machine in the file : deck.yaml